Cosmetic Procedures: Sun Exposure and Skin Cancer

 Nothing can completely undo sun damage, although the skin can sometimes repair itself.
 So, it's never too late to begin protecting yourself from the sun.
 Your skin does change with age -- for example, you sweat less and your skin can take longer to heal, but you can delay these changes by staying out of the sun.
 Follow these tips to help prevent skin cancer:

-- Apply sunscreen with a sun protection factor (SPF) of 50 or greater 30 minutes before sun exposure and then every few hours thereafter.
+- Apply sunscreen with a sun protection factor (SPF) of 30 or greater 30 minutes before sun exposure and every 2 hours thereafter, more if you are sweating or swimming.

 - Select clothing, cosmetic products, and contact lenses that offer UV protection.